 Why You Need A Dental Exam

 Prior to repairing your teeth with dental fillings, your dentist will first conduct a thorough dental examination, which may include taking x-rays of your teeth.
-The dentist will use the x-rays in conjunction with a visual exam to check for any damaged or worn fillings (from previous restorations).
+The dentist will use the x-rays during the dental exam to check for any damaged or worn fillings (from previous restorations).
 They’ll also check for possible new decay, weakened teeth, or other issues like teeth alignment problems.

 Today’s new dental digital x-ray imaging systems now use up to 70% less radiation than normal x-rays.
 For more information, see our blog article entitled, Digital vs Traditional X-Rays.